munificent/craftinginterpreters/book/closures.md

 We have closure objects but our VM never creates them.
 The next step is getting the compiler to emit instructions to tell the runtime when to create a new ObjClosure to wrap a given ObjFunction.
-This happens right at the end of a function declaration:
+This happens right at the end of a function declaration.

 ^code emit-closure (1 before, 1 after)

-Before, the final bytecode for a declaration was a single `OP_CONSTANT` instruction to load the compiled function from the surrounding function's constant table and push it onto the stack.
-Now we have a new instruction:
+Before, the final bytecode for a function declaration was a single `OP_CONSTANT` instruction to load the compiled function from the surrounding function's constant table and push it onto the stack.
+Now we have a new instruction.

 ^code closure-op (1 before, 1 after)